 6. Adapt metadata and social metadata for mobile users.
 Remember that titles and descriptions should be shorter for mobile devices, but equivalent across both mobile and desktop versions (if you have separate versions).

 Tip 3.
-If You Have Separate Mobile and Desktop Versions of Your Website, Follow Google’s Tips.
+For Separate Mobile and Desktop Versions, Follow Google’s Tips

 1. Serve structured markup for both the desktop and mobile versions.
 Ensure URLs within the structured data are updated to the mobile version on mobile pages.